UK intervenes in bid by U.S. aviation firm Parker for Meggitt | Business

 Parker-Hannifin said in August it had agreed to buy London-listed Meggitt and promised a series of commitments, including on UK jobs, in an attempt to fend off concerns about the deal.
 The planned takeover was the latest by U.S. investors for British firms which have become attractively priced after the COVID-19 pandemic and Brexit which hit the value of the pound.

-"On 18 October 2021, acting on official advice, the Secretary of State issued a public interest intervention notice to intervene in the proposed transaction on national security grounds," the government said.
-Parker-Hannifin said in August it had agreed to buy London-listed Meggitt and promised a series of commitments, including on UK jobs, in an attempt to fend off concerns about the deal.

-The planned takeover was the latest by U.S. investors for British firms which have become attractively priced after the COVID-19 pandemic and Brexit which hit the value of the pound.
 In August, Nvidia Corp's planned $40 billion acquisition of chip designer ARM ran into problems when a British regulator found it could damage competition and weaken rivals, requiring a further lengthy investigation.
+A Parker-Hannifin spokesperson said the company looked forward to engaging with the government and "bringing the review of the transaction to a satisfactory conclusion".

+"We continue to expect that the transaction will close in Q3 2022 and will not offer any further comment on regulatory processes," the spokesperson said. ($1 = 0.7283 pound)

 ALSO READ